I'm always interested in getting the best possible foundation for my face at a low price.

-There are loads of articles, videos, blog posts out there about covering black eyes/bruises; problem is none of them really work.
-Oh the tips floating about might help for a slight bruise or an almost healed shiner but there isn’t much about covering that huge dark purple/red black eye.
-Likewise most of the people who do have the answer obviously don’t have that under eye wrinkle that powders just love to settle into.
+There are loads of articles, videos, and blog posts out there about covering black eyes/bruises; the problem is that none of them really work.
+Tips floating about might help for a slight bruise or an almost healed shiner, but there isn’t much about covering that huge dark purple/red black eye.
+Likewise, most people who do have the answer obviously don’t have that under-eye wrinkle that powders just love to settle into.
 So here’s my take on covering that mega blemish when you really don’t want it noticed.

-Just to clear my conscience, if your injury was caused by an abusive partner (not just women, many men suffer too and they’re not even ‘allowed’ to defend themselves) then please talk to someone about it; a therapist, family, a friend, a helpline… anyone.
+If your injury was caused by an abusive partner (not just women, many men suffer too and they’re not even ‘allowed’ to defend themselves) then please talk to someone about it; a therapist, family, a friend, a helpline . . . anyone.
 Nobody should have to go through that kind of physical and mental torment.
 To everyone else, be more careful!
-Obviously certain medication can facilitate bruising and I suppose boxers etc. can’t really help it but the easiest way to cover a black eye is not to get one!
-(Mine was caused in a bar fight; naughty naughty yes I know).
+Obviously, certain medications can facilitate bruising and I suppose boxers etc. can’t really help it but the easiest way to cover a black eye is not to get one!
+(Mine was caused in a bar fight; naughty, yes I know.)

-Next moisturise, there’s a million moisturisers out there that all do similar things.
-I use Nivea but you just pick your favourite, Q10 plus is good for anti-aging (so my mother tells me and her skin is at least 20 years younger than her!) while my sister (acne-prone) uses Neutrogena’s Visibly Clear.
-My dad uses Sudocreme for eczema which is also good as a topical spot treatment but otherwise just pick your favourite.
+Next, moisturise, there are a million moisturisers out there that all do similar things.
+I use Nivea but you just pick your favourite, Q10 plus is good for anti-ageing (so my mother tells me and her skin is at least 20 years younger than her!) while my sister (acne-prone) uses Neutrogena’s Visibly Clear.
+My dad uses Sudocreme for eczema which is also good as a topical spot treatment but otherwise, just pick your favourite.
 Men, I’m sure that the women you live with won’t notice you using theirs or if you live alone then buy one!
 Most moisturisers are cheap these days if you don’t have particular skin complaints or allergies.

-Right prep done, now apply eyeshadow primer because we will be using a lot of make-up here and we don’t want it to settle into wrinkles, the crease of the eyelid or wear off during the day (or night).
+Now that the prep is done, apply eyeshadow primer because we will be using a lot of makeup here and we don’t want it to settle into wrinkles, the crease of the eyelid or wear off during the day (or night).
 Facial primer will work if you don’t have any eye-specific stuff as will a tiny bit of Vaseline (and I mean tiny) but neither of these will last quite as long as real eyeshadow primer.

 Next, examine the colour of your black-eye, it’s probably purple but could be red, black, blue, brown, yellow, green or even have sections of different colours all blending into each other.
 Make a note of this colour now because you’ll be needing it later.